 When I was designing the framework below all of these factors came into play.
-The overview of all curriculums, or center of the flower, is the most important element in the framework because it threads algebra, computers, communication, English, and American studies courses together.
-Professors will be teaching the core subjects in Bahasa Indonesia and TEFL certified (or equivalent) English teachers will be running the conversational/academic English classes.
+The overview of all curriculums, or center of the flower, is the most important element in the framework because it threads the Algebra, Computers, Communication, English, and American Studies courses together.
+Professors will be teaching the core subjects in Bahasa Indonesia and TEFL certified (or equivalent) English teachers will be running the Conversational/Academic English classes.

 Each weekly topic links all the courses together and the diagram below details Week 4 in the Transitional Framework:

 The orange part of the framework is central to the curriculum; professors and English teachers can see in detail what will be covered in each subject area – in the above diagram it is condensed.

 The four subjects form the petals – Algebra, Computers, American Studies and Communication – these courses will be taught in Bahasa Indonesia, the native language in Indonesia.